 Why are you homeschooling?

-(Or, if you’re like me, put them where you can find them later, forget where there was, and still enjoy the effect of being surprised.)
+(Or, if you’re like me, put them where you can find them later, forget where that was, and still enjoy the effect of being surprised.)

 Oh, and that “why are you homeschooling” thing?
-If you haven’t worked that out in your mind yet, now is a good time to do so.
-Use your answers to that question to develop your homeschool mission statement.
-Knowing your purpose will not only buoy you up on the hard days, but it will guide your decisions throughout your homeschooling journey.
+If you haven’t worked that out in your mind yet, now is an excellent time to do so.
+Use your answers to develop your homeschool mission statement.
+Knowing your purpose not only buoys you up on the hard days, but it helps guide your decisions throughout your homeschooling journey.

 For some homeschooling parents, academic excellence is the sole reason for homeschooling.
 For most of us, though, academics are only one part of why we do what we do.

-Remember that this year when those inevitable moments arise that require you to put the academics aside and deal with a character issue.
-Or when an amazing opportunity arises and threatens your well-laid lesson plans.
-Or when life circumstances derail your home and your school.
+Remember that when life circumstances derail your home and your school.
 Or when you’re just not sure you’re going to be able to face one more day of whatever is going on in your life or your school.

 Those moments, when met head-on, can strengthen your faith, your family, and your resolve.

-3. It can’t all be what’s wrong with public school.
+3. Homeschooling can’t all be what’s wrong with public school.

-We all have our reasons for homeschooling (and a complete dissatisfaction with public school is actually not one of my reasons for homeschooling).
+We all have our reasons for homeschooling.
+(And a complete dissatisfaction with public school is actually not one of mine.)

 However, you can’t be homeschooling only because of what you see as the failings of public school.
-You have to also be homeschooling because of what is right with homeschooling.
-Otherwise your choices and decisions are just reactionary and, on the really bad days that stretch into weeks that stretch into months, you’re going to lose sight of why you’re homeschooling.
+You must also be homeschooling because of what is right with homeschooling.
+Otherwise, your choices and decisions are just reactionary, and on the terrible days that stretch into weeks that stretch into months, you’re going to lose sight of why you chose to homeschool.

 4. Take time with friends – mom and kids.

-I can’t tell you how many times a bad day has been made better just by being reminded that I am not alone – that someone else has experienced what I’m going through with everything from a struggling reader to a sometimes-hard-to-live-with teen makes those struggles a little easier to bear.
+I can’t tell you how many times a simple reminder that I’m not alone has improved a lousy day.
+Just knowing that someone else has experienced what I’m going through with everything from a struggling reader to a sometimes-hard-to-live-with teen makes those struggles a little easier to bear.

 Make sure you’re not isolating – intentionally or unintentionally – yourself or your kids.
 It’s okay to set the books aside from time to time for a day spent with friends.
 It will revitalize all of you.